The-Animonculory/DogeCraft/RULES.md

 If you are not sure if something is against the rules, please ask a staff member.

-Profanity, racism, and discrimination are prohibited in public chat.

-Do not send spoilers in public chat.

-Any link that is deemed inappropriate or malicious is not allowed.

 Keep the chat civil and appropriate for everyone.

-Saying something to confuse or mislead other players is not allowed.

-Do not talk or joke about inappropriate subjects.

-Being rude or arguing with other players in a hostile manner is not allowed.

-Bypassing filtered words is prohibited.

 Continued unwanted behavior towards a player is not permitted.